telerik/fiddler-everywhere-docs/user-guide/live-traffic/live-traffic.md

 ### Save

-Use the __Save__ button to save sessions for later use or to prepare sessions for sharing.
+Use the __Save__ button to save sessions for later use or prepare sessions for sharing.

 1. Click on the __Save__ button.

     ![Save button](../../images/livetraffic/websessions/websessions-toolbar-save.png)

-2. A __Save Sessions__ prompt windows appears.
+2. A __Save Sessions__ prompt windows appear.
 Enter a valid name and click __Save__.

     ![Save prompt window](../../images/livetraffic/websessions/websessions-toolbar-save-prompt.png)

 3. The current entry (of sessions) appears in the __Sessions__ list.

 >important The __Save__ button will automatically save all captured traffic.
-If you want to save only specific sessions, you can select the wanted sessions and use [the context menu]({%slug web-sessions-list%}#save) for advanced save options.
+If you want to keep only specific sessions, you can select the wanted sessions and use [the context menu]({%slug web-sessions-list%}#save) for advanced save options.

 ### Share